qcznlp/uncertainty_attack/README.md

 ## How to access the dataset
 We can find the dataset in the file **dataset**
-* **Question Answering (QA):** QA is applied to evaluate an LLM's proficiency in utilizing its extensive world knowledge to answer a diverse range of questions accurately.
+* **Question Answering (QA):** QA is applied to evaluate an LLM's proficiency in utilizing its extensive world knowledge to accurately answer a diverse range of questions.
 For this task, we construct the evaluation dataset based on [MMLU](https://arxiv.org/abs/2009.03300).
 * **Reading Comprehension (RC):** RC is used to test an LLM's ability to understand and analyze a given context and answer questions based on the information presented in the context.
 For this task, we constructed the evaluation dataset based on [CosmosQA](https://arxiv.org/abs/1909.00277).
 * **Commonsense Inference (CI):** CI is leveraged to evaluate the ability of LLMs to understand and reason about the relationships between concepts and events based on commonsense and background knowledge.
 For this task, we construct the evaluation dataset based on [HellaSwag](https://arxiv.org/abs/1905.07830).
 * **Dialogue Response Selection (DRS):** DRS is adopted to assess the ability of LLMs to comprehend the meaning of a given dialogue and select an appropriate response from a set of possible responses.
 For this task, we construct the evaluation dataset based on [HaluEval](https://arxiv.org/abs/2305.11747).
 * **Document Summarization (DS):** DS is used to evaluate the proficiency of LLMs in comprehending the substance and context of a given document and producing a succinct and cohesive summary that effectively conveys the crucial information and main ideas of the document.
 For this task, we construct the evaluation dataset based on [HaluEval](https://arxiv.org/abs/2305.11747).

 ## Training process demo